 The BeAGLE code has been tuned as well as possible to E665 e+Pb forward neutron data as well as the ZEUS ep forward proton and neutron data.
-Figure 9a shows the use of the E665 fixed target data [12] to tune the τ_0 parameter in BeAGLE which refers to the formation time in the produced-particle rest frame in the IntraNuclear Cascade.
-Going beyond the requirements of the bullet, we have confirmed that the tune also works with shadowing turned on in BeAGLE as well as with shadowing turned off, as seen in Figure 9b.
-Both genShd (generator shadowing mode) =2 and 3 refer to the use of multinucleon shadowing according to a Glauber model [cite] and the EPS09 nuclear PDF (Parton Distribution Function) [cite].
+Figure 11 shows the use of the E665 fixed target data [12] to tune the τ_0 parameter in BeAGLE which refers to the formation time in the produced-particle rest frame in the IntraNuclear Cascade.
+Going beyond the requirements of the bullet, we have confirmed that the tune also works with shadowing turned on in BeAGLE as well as with shadowing turned off, as seen in Figure 12.
+Both genShd (generator shadowing mode) =2 and 3 refer to the use of multinucleon shadowing according to a Glauber model [21] and the EPS09 nuclear PDF (Parton Distribution Function) [22].
 The difference is in which of the participating nucleons undergo the hard collision, for genShd=2, it's random while for genShd=3 it is the first nucleon seen by the virtual photon.
-The BeAGLE program includes Pythia 6.4, which must also be tuned to describe forward ep data.
-Figure 10 shows one example of a collection of fits to forward protons from ZEUS ep data which were used by the BeAGLE authors [cite] to tune the Pythia part of BeAGLE. $P(\chi)$ refers to the probability distribution of χ , which is the light-cone momentum fraction taken by the diquark or baryon when a complicated nucleon target remnant cluster is broken up.
-The quantity x_L is the fraction of the lab longitudinal momentum of the original struck proton taken by the produced proton.
-Data for $x_L>0.95$ may be of a different character and was not considered necessary to fit.
-Therefore both the blue (peaked) and black (sharply peaked) distributions would be considered good fits.
-Forward neutrons were also used as part of the Pythia tune, and ruled out the "sharply peaked" fit, but are not shown here.
-The final result was: